New Boiler Costs – How Much is a new boiler in 2024?

 Disadvantages of Combi Boilers

-• Unsuitable for Large Homes – Due to the compact size, combi boilers have a limited water capacity and can only supply hot water to one tap at a time.
+• Unsuitable for Large Homes – Due to their compact size, combi boilers have a limited water capacity and can only supply hot water to one tap at a time.
 As a result, they’re unsuitable for large homes with higher hot water demand, especially when multiple people need hot water simultaneously.

 • Needs Good Mains Pressure – Combi boilers depend on good mains pressure since they get water directly from the mains supply.
-The combi boiler may not work effectively if your home experiences a low flow rate or low pressure.
+The combi boiler may not work effectively if your home experiences a low flow rate or pressure.

 Check out our video on how to vet boiler brands/models in the UK: